Tesla Model Y: Model Y L

-Its cabin adopts a 2-2-2 seating layout, replacing the second-row bench with two captain chairs and adding a 50:50 split-folding third row.
+The Model Y L's cabin adopts a 2-2-2 seating layout, replacing the second-row bench with two captain chairs and adding a 50:50 split-folding third row.
 The captain chairs feature heating, ventilation, and power reclining functions.
-Cargo capacity increases to 2,539 litres, compared with 2,130 litres for the standard version.
+Cargo capacity increases to 2539 L, compared with 2130.
+L for the standard version.
 The dashboard layout is largely identical to the standard Model Y, with minor revisions such as a larger 16-inch central touchscreen display (previously 15.4 inches).
-The upgraded wireless charging pad supports simultaneous fast charging up to 50W and 30W.
-The audio system includes 19 speakers, a subwoofer, and two additional overhead speakers.
+The upgraded wireless charging pad supports simultaneous fast charging up to 50 W and 30 W. The audio system includes 19 speakers, a subwoofer, and two additional overhead speakers.
 Each seating row is equipped with charging ports, and the front seats gain extendable under-thigh support.

-Power is supplied by a dual-motor all-wheel-drive system paired with an 82 kWh nickel cobalt manganese (NCM) lithium-ion battery supplied by LG Energy Solution.
-The front motor produces 191 hp, while the rear motor delivers 266 hp.
-Tesla claims a 0-100 km/h acceleration time of 4.5 seconds, and a CLTC-rated range of 751 km.
+Power is supplied by a dual-motor all-wheel-drive system paired with a nickel cobalt manganese (NCM) lithium-ion battery.
+While the Chinese domestic variant utilizes an 82 kWh pack, the Australian and New Zealand models are equipped with a larger 88.2 kWh (gross) battery, providing a usable capacity of approximately 84 kWh.
+The front motor produces 142 kW, while the rear motor delivers 198 kW, resulting in a combined theoretical output of 340 kW and 590 Nm of torque.

-As of mid-2025, Tesla has not confirmed whether the Model Y L will be produced outside of China.
+Tesla claims a 0-100 km/h acceleration time of 4.5 seconds for the Chinese variant, whereas the Australian and New Zealand specification is rated at 5.0 seconds due to the additional 96 kg of curb weight from the extended chassis and larger battery pack.
+The driving range is rated at 751 km on the CLTC cycle for China, while the Australian and New Zealand models are certified for 681 km under the WLTP standard.